 The living world is made of many interconnected components.
-And aquaponic is one of the many ways design has been indpired inspired by this.
+Aquaponics is one of the many ways design has been inspired by this.
 In aquaponics, fishes and plants live together: fish “waste” feeds the plants, who purify the water that can go back to the fish keeping their environment clean.

-Aquaponic may seem a very lab-like activity, but with Local river (opened in a new window/tab), Mathieu Lehanneur has created a home aquaponics system that decorates the space with natural elements (and you know how much of a fan I am of this) while allowing people to grow food.
+Aquaponics may seem a very lab-like activity, but with Local river (opened in a new window/tab), Mathieu Lehanneur has created a home aquaponics system that decorates the space with natural elements while allowing people to grow food.

 As a note, growing food at home is another very actual topic and may soon become a necessity given the latest growth population forecasts.
 So we do need elegant solutions to bring food growing at home!